MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Install-TrustedProvisioningCertificate.md

 ```

 ### -ConnectedDevice
-If enabled specifies that device type is mobile.
+If enabled, specifies that the device type is mobile.

 ```yaml
 Type: SwitchParameter